ThijmenGThN/next-leaflet/README.md

 ```

 > <b>next-leaflet should (after a while) go up on port ` 3000 `.</b><br />
-> Having trouble or is it simply not available, try and troubleshoot the container by logging out the console.
+> Display the console logs if the service is not going online.
+Do take note that the port might differ if adjusted in the environment file.
 > ```sh
 > docker-compose logs
 > ```